SigmaHQ/sigma/README.md

 This repository contains:

-* Sigma rule specification in the [Wiki](https://github.com/Neo23x0/sigma/wiki/Specification)
+1. Sigma rule specification in the [Wiki](https://github.com/Neo23x0/sigma/wiki/Specification)
-* Open repository for sigma signatures in the `./rules`subfolder
-* A converter that generate searches/queries for different SIEM systems [work in progress]
+2. Open repository for sigma signatures in the `./rules` subfolder 3- A converter named `sigmac` located in the `./tools/` sub folder that generates search queries for different SIEM systems from Sigma rules

 ![sigma_description](./images/Sigma-description.png)